Netanyahu Eases Virus Restrictions: 'We Have Greatly Succeeded'

-TEL AVIV – Israel is joining a newly formed alliance between immunized countries that have succeeding in containing the coronavirus pandemic with the aim of resuscitating the tourism industry.
+TEL AVIV – Israel is joining a newly formed alliance between immunized countries that have succeeded in containing the coronavirus pandemic with the aim of resuscitating the tourism industry.

 The so-called Alliance of Immunized Countries, comprised of Denmark, Greece, the Czech Republic, New Zealand and Israel, held its first meeting over the internet last week and discussed ways to rehabilitate tourism trade, Israel’s Channel 12 reported.